Blackface: 21st century

 Commodities bearing iconic "darky" images, from tableware, soap and toy marbles to home accessories and T-shirts, continue to be manufactured and marketed.
 Some are reproductions of historical artifacts ("negrobilia"), while others are designed for today's marketplace ("fantasy").
 There is a thriving niche market for such items in the U.S., particularly.
 The value of the original examples of darky iconography (vintage negrobilia collectables) has risen steadily since the 1970s.

 There have been several inflammatory incidents of white college students donning blackface.
 Such incidents usually escalate around Halloween, with students accused of perpetuating racial stereotypes.

+In 1998, Harmony Korine released The Diary of Anne Frank Pt II, a 40-minute three-screen collage featuring a man in blackface dancing and singing "My Bonnie Lies over the Ocean".

-Blackface and minstrelsy serve as the theme of African-American director Spike Lee's film Bamboozled (2000).
-It tells of a disgruntled black television executive who reintroduces the old blackface style in a series concept in an attempt to get himself fired, and is instead horrified by its success.
+Blackface and minstrelsy serve as the theme of African American director Spike Lee's film Bamboozled (2000).
+It tells of a disgruntled black television executive who reintroduces the old blackface style in a series concept in an attempt to get himself fired and is instead horrified by its success.

 In 2000, Jimmy Fallon performed in blackface on Saturday Night Live, imitating former cast member Chris Rock.
+That same year, Harmony Korine directed the short film Korine Tap for Stop For a Minute, a series of short films commissioned by Dazed & Confused magazine and FilmFour Lab.
+The film featured Korine tap dancing while wearing blackface.

-Jimmy Kimmel donned black paint over his body and used an exaggerated, accented voice to portray NBA player Karl Malone on The Man Show in 2003.
+Jimmy Kimmel donned black paint and used an exaggerated, accented voice to portray NBA player Karl Malone on The Man Show in 2003.
 Kimmel repeatedly impersonated the NBA player on The Man Show and even made an appearance on Crank Yankers using his exaggerated Ebonics/African-American Vernacular English to prank call about Beanie Babies.

 In November 2005, controversy erupted when journalist Steve Gilliard posted a photograph on his blog.
 The image was of African American Michael Steele, a politician, then a candidate for U.S. Senate.
 It had been doctored to include bushy, white eyebrows and big, red lips.
 The caption read, "I's simple Sambo and I's running for the big house."
-Gilliard, also African-American, defended the image, commenting that the politically conservative Steele has "refused to stand up for his people."
+Gilliard, also African-American, defended the image, commenting that the politically conservative Steele has "refused to stand up for his people".
 (See Uncle Tom.)

 In a 2006 reality television program, Black.
 White., white participants wore blackface makeup and black participants wore whiteface makeup in an attempt to be better able to see the world through the perspective of the other race.

 In 2007, Sarah Silverman performed in blackface for a skit from The Sarah Silverman Program.